JoannaBy/DHSI2019-Stylometry/daily_notes/11th_June.md

 This file includes notes and materials for the second day of the course and will grow during the day.
 ## What we cover today
   * case study "Collaborative authorship in the twelfth century: A stylometric study of Hildegard of Bingen and Guibert of Gembloux"
+  * About culling
+  * a brief intro to topic modeling
   * distance measures in stylometry